 In certain conditions, the practitioner may stimulate the needles with a mild electric current, known as electro-acupuncture.

 It is worth noting that numerous studies have proved that acupuncture can help ease types of pain that are chronic including neck pain, low—back pain and knee pain.
 It also helps decrease the frequency of tension headaches and prevent migraine headaches.
 Based on these facts, therefore, acupuncture is a reasonable option for individuals having chronic pain to opt for.

 About the safety and side effects of acupuncture.

 Currently, as it stands, relatively few complications from the use of acupuncture have been identified.
 However, it is important t to note that these difficulties have mainly resulted from the utilization of non-sterile needles and incorrect delivery of treatments.
 When not conducted properly it can lead to serious adverse effects ranging from collapsed lungs, infections, damaged organs and even injury to your central nervous system.

 The U.S. Food and Drug Administration FDA regulates the needles as medical tools for use by licensed specialists.
 It also requires that the needles be manufactured and labeled according to the given standards.
 For example, it requires that these needles must be non-toxic, sterile and labeled for single use by practitioners who are qualified only.

 Acupuncture is a safe practice that can help ease some mild health conditions, especially for neck and back pain, headache and osteoarthritis.
 However, it should be performed by a qualified and an experienced practitioner.

-Thanks to the best Computer Repair service around for helping keep our blog going!
+Thanks to this fantastic south carolina car accident lawyer for helping keep our blog going!